cat-play-mml

 cat-play-mml --shutdown

-Manual Server Startup (Advanced)
+Manual Server Startup (Advanced Users)

 cat-play-mml --server